 Most dogs will drag their butt on the floor at some point in time!
 One minute they are sitting nicely and relaxing – the next they are doing circles on your carpet with their butt on the floor at which time you are probably starting to yell “no”!

-My dog for whatever reason likes to do it after a loose poop – we assume she just likes a clean butt.
+My dog for whatever reason likes to do her dog scooting after a loose poop – we assume she just likes a clean butt.

-Well, you will be glad to know that in most cases the dragging of their butts does not result in any gross markings on your carpet or mean they have any major medical issues.
+Well, you will be glad to know that in most cases the dragging of their butts does not result in any gross markings on your carpet or mean they have any major medical issues but that does not make your dog dragging their butt any less gross.

 But I am sure you are wondering why your dogs does this – and how you can make it stop, so let’s talk about this for a few minutes!